JuliaLang/julia/doc/src/manual/functions.md

 2000-01-01
 ```

-Optional arguments are actually just a convenient syntax for writing multiple method definitions
+Optional arguments are actually just a convenient syntax for writing multiple method
-with different numbers of arguments (see [Note on Optional and keyword Arguments](@ref)).
+definitions with different numbers of arguments (see [Note on Optional and keyword
-This can be checked for our `Date` function example by calling `methods` function.
+Arguments](@ref)).
+This can be verified for our `Date` function example by calling the
+`methods` function.

 ## Keyword Arguments